Cooks’ recommendations for better barbecues

 Polish that gem

 “Barbecuing gem lettuce gives it another measurement but keeps the lettuce crisp and clean,” says Hill.
 “Cut it into quarters lengthways, and don’t be afraid to get masses of char on it.
 Then scatter over thinly sliced purple onions.
-Make a creme fraiche dressing loosened using a little water, lemon, and olive oil, and spoon over generously.”
+Make a creme fraiche dressing loosened using water, lemon, and olive oil, and spoon over generously.”

 Multipurpose marinade